-Northern Ireland militant group forged ties with Hezbollah: report
+Northern Ireland militant group 'New IRA' collaborating with Lebanon's Hezbollah: report

 The claims are allegedly based on evidence compiled by MI5 agent Denis McFadden who spied on dissidents for over two decades, until his exposure last month.